You’ve heard that taking a protein shake before bed will help you build muscle faster.

 For one, the finding that pre-sleep protein raises your metabolism doesn’t show up in every study.
 In one trial, a casein supplement providing 30 grams of protein had no effect on fat metabolism, metabolic rate, or appetite the following day .

-In another, a bedtime glass of milk containing 10 or 30 grams of protein had no effect on metabolism the following morning .
-Pre-sleep carbohydrate has also been shown to raise metabolism the following morning .
+In another, a bedtime glass of milk containing 10 or 30 grams of protein had no effect on metabolism the next morning .
+What’s more, pre-sleep carbohydrate has also been shown to raise metabolism the following morning .
 It’s not something that’s unique to protein.

-If pre-bed protein is something you want to try, researchers think that at least 40 grams of protein is required to maximize the rate of muscle protein synthesis during overnight sleep, and that a variety of high-quality animal-based protein sources (i.e. whey, casein, chicken or beef) will do the job, with relatively minor differences in effectiveness between protein types .
+If pre-bed protein is something you want to try, researchers think that at least 40 grams of protein is required to maximize the rate of muscle protein synthesis during overnight sleep, and that a variety of high-quality protein sources (i.e. whey, casein, chicken or beef) will do the job, with relatively minor differences in effectiveness between protein types.

 SEE ALSO: THE MUSCLE BUILDING CHEAT SHEET